nolash/ethereum-samples/README.md

 # p2p programming in go-ethereum

+**These examples build on the https://github.com/ethersphere/go-ethereum/tree/network-testing-framework branch.
+As of this writing this branch is currently being merged into ethereum master.
+ETA is end july 2017**

 These code examples are intended to demonstrate the main building blocks of peer-to-peer comunications in go-ethereum.
 They are organized in chapters, where every example in a chapter (ideally) builds on the next.

 They form the basis for a future tutorial with a detailed simple-to-follow narrative.